zzzprojects/docs/entityframework.net/pages/querying-data/include-multiple-levels.md

 ---
 PermaID: 1000092
-Name: Include Multiple Levels
+Title: Entity Framework Include Multiple Levels
+MetaDescription: Unlock the power of Entity Framework by including multiple levels of related entities in your LINQ query.
+Learn how to use the Include method in more advanced scenarios.
+LastMod: 2023-02-26
 Tags: query include
 ---

-# Include Multiple Levels
+# Entity Framework Include Multiple Levels

 ## How to Include multiple levels?